ibm-datapower/datapower-tutorials/datapower-enforce-kerberos/datapower-enforce-kerberos.md

 ## Using an HTTP client to test the configuration

 In this section we’ll use a general purpose HTTP client to test the DataPower configuration, verifying that only requests having a valid SPNEGO token (carrying a valid Kerberos ticket) are served.
-For this purpose, we used thet open source version of SoapUI client from SmartBear (https://www.soapui.org), because supports by default the creation of SPNEGO token.
+As an example, we can use the open source version of SoapUI client from SmartBear (https://www.soapui.org), because supports by default the creation of SPNEGO token.

 Since the client must be able to produce Kerberos/SPNEGO artifacts, it must run on a Windows Machine, logged in the Windows domain.